How To Introduce Nuts To Baby Safely

 • Pine nuts

-Once you’ve introduced each type of nut separately, using mixed nut butter is an easy way to continue exposing your baby to a range of different nuts in one go, instead of having to include each one individually.
+Once you’ve introduced each type of nut separately, using mixed nut butter is an easy way to continue exposing your baby to a range of different nuts in one go.

 What if your baby is at high risk of a nut allergy?